Introducing FireMon Policy Analyzer Learn More

 Even with a well-established change management policy, this is such a sure recipe for mistakes that their occurrence is not just understandable, it’s virtually inevitable.

 Unfortunately, mistakes put your network and your assets at risk.
-Through the next several years, Gartner says that misconfiguration errors will be responsible for 99% of all firewall security breaches
+Through the next several years, Gartner says that misconfiguration errors will be responsible for 99% of all firewall security breaches.

 In short, these inevitable misconfigurations and rule errors can have serious consequences for your business.
 That leads to an important question: Does your network security software help you identify rule or configuration changes that do not meet your compliance standards, and thereby allow you to remediate them promptly, before they can cause harm?